X-LANCE/SLAM-LLM/examples/s2s/README.md

 # SLAM-Omni
+(*Reproduction of the paper SLAM-Omni: Timbre-Controllable Voice Interaction System with Single-Stage Training.*)

 ## Environment Setup
 Set up the environment using the following command after setting up the environment for SLAM-LLM: